Five countries elected to UN Security Council; Germany misses out

 The contest between the Philippines and Kyrgyzstan for the seat for the Asia-Pacific Group went to four rounds of voting, with Kyrgyzstan eventually achieving the necessary two-thirds majority and securing its first-ever Security Council seat by 142 votes to 49.

-The Security Council is the only U.N. body that can make legally binding decisions such as imposing sanctions and authorizing use of force.
+The Security Council is the only UN body that can make legally binding decisions such as imposing sanctions and authorising use of force.
 It has five permanent veto-wielding members: Britain, China, France, Russia and the United States.

+The remaining 10 members are elected, with five new members joining every year.

 Zimbabwe will replace Somalia and Trinidad and Tobago will replace Panama, while Portugal and Austria will replace Denmark and Greece.
 Kyrgyzstan will replace Pakistan.